 Designed to provide leadership and direction for the Forum, the Women's Forum Board consists of a total of 20 individuals: 18 elected Board members, the past chair and the current chair.
 The Women's Forum Board puts out a call for nominations every year to elect new Board members.
 Any UK full-time regular employee, faculty or staff, may be nominated to the UK Women's Forum Board.
 A campus-wide election is held annually in the spring, and the elected nominees then serve a two-year term on the Board.

-Keturah Taylor (Chair), College of Health Sciences
+Keturah Taylor (Past-Chair), College of Health Sciences

-Kristie Law (Secretary), College of Health Sciences
+Kristen Pickett (Secretary), College of Arts and Sciences

 Leah Godlaski, VIP Center